Division of Student Development

 - Health and Wellness: Providing programming and educational opportunities that will integrate the seven dimensions of wellness into a student’s daily life that will help them persist and thrive.

-- Enrichment: Providing opportunities for active involvement, leadership and learning through programs, resources and services to positively shape the quality of the on-campus experience.
+- Community Engagement: Providing opportunities for active involvement and learning that positively shape the quality of a student’s relationship with themselves, others and the larger campus community.

 Learning Outcomes